ldvsked/sql/README.md

-# Day 01 — Piscine SQL
+# Day 01 — SQL Bootcamp

 ## _First steps working with sets and JOINs in SQL_